-Transwestern conducts soil and groundwater remediation at a number of its facilities.
+Transwestem conducts soil and groundwater remediation at a number of its facilities.
 Some of the cleanup activities include remediation of several compressor sites on the Transwestern system for contamination by PCBs, and the costs of this work are not eligible for recovery in rates.
 The total accrued future estimated cost of remediation activities expected to continue through 2025 is \$7 million, which is included in the total environmental accruals mentioned above.
 Transwestern received FERC approval for rate recovery of projected soil and groundwater remediation costs not related to PCBs effective April 1, 2007.
 Transwestern, as part of ongoing arrangements with customers, continues to incur costs associated with containing and removing potential PCB contamination.
 Future costs cannot be reasonably estimated because remediation activities are undertaken as potential claims are made by customers and former customers.
 However, such future costs are not expected to have a material impact on our financial position, results of operations or cash flows.

 Air Emissions.
-Our operations are subject to the federal Clean Air Act and comparable state laws and regulations.
+Our operations are subject to the federal Clean Air Act, as amended, and comparable state laws and regulations.
 These laws and regulations regulate emissions of air pollutants from various industrial sources, including our processing plants, and also impose various monitoring and reporting requirements.
 Such laws and regulations may require that we obtain pre-approval for the construction or modification of certain projects or facilities, such as our processing plants and compression facilities, expected to produce air emissions or to result in the increase of existing air emissions, that we obtain and strictly comply with air permits containing various emissions and operational limitations, or that we utilize specific emission control technologies to limit emissions.
 We will be required to incur capital expenditures in the future for air pollution control equipment in connection with obtaining and maintaining operating permits and approvals for air emissions.
 In addition, our processing plants, pipelines and compression facilities are subject to increasingly stringent regulations, including regulations that require the installation of control technology or the implementation of work practices to control hazardous air pollutants.
 Moreover, the Clean Air Act requires an operating permit for major sources of emissions and this requirement applies to some of our facilities.
 We believe that our operations are in substantial compliance with the federal Clean Air Act and comparable state laws.
-The EPA and state agencies are continually considering, proposing or finalizing new rules and regulations that could impact our existing operations and the costs and timing of new infrastructure development.
-For example, EPA has recently finalized new source performance standards (NSPS) for the oil and gas source category.
-New Subpart OOOO expands the NSPS oil and gas source category to include all segments of the oil and gas industry.
-It imposes new controls for emissions of volatile organic compounds (VOCs) on well completions, pneumatic devices, compressors, storage vessels and equipment leaks.
-In addition, EPA has also recently finalized revisions to Subparts HH and HHH that will further reduce emissions of hazardous air pollutants from storage tanks and tri-ethylene glycol dehydrators at major sources.
-These new regulations will increase our cost of compliance.
+The EPA and state agencies are continually considering, proposing or finalizing new regulations that could impact our existing operations and the costs and timing of new infrastructure development.
+For example, in December 2014, the EPA published a proposed regulation that it expects to finalize by October 1, 2015, which rulemaking proposed to revise the National Ambient Air Quality Standard ("NAAQS") for ozone between 65 to 70 parts per billion ("ppb") for both the 8-hour primary and secondary standards.
+The current primary and secondary ozone standards are set at 75 ppb.
+EPA also requested public comments on whether the standard should be set as low as 60 ppb or whether the existing 75 ppb standard should be retained.
+If EPA lowers the ozone standard, states could be required to implement new more stringent regulations, which could apply to our operations.
+Compliance with this or other new regulations could, among other things, require installation of new emission controls on some of our equipment, result in longer permitting timelines, and significantly increase our capital expenditures and operating costs, which could adversely impact our business.